Hurricane Kenna

-Hurricane Kenna was the fourth-most intense tropical cyclone on record in the Eastern Pacific basin, and at the time the third-most intense Pacific hurricane to strike the coast of Mexico.
+Hurricane Kenna was the third-most intense Pacific hurricane to make landfall on the Pacific coast of Mexico.
 Kenna was the sixteenth tropical depression, thirteenth tropical storm, seventh hurricane, sixth major hurricane, and third Category 5 hurricane of the 2002 Pacific hurricane season.
 After forming on October 22 to the south of Mexico from a tropical wave, forecasters consistently predicted the storm to strengthen much less than it actually did.
-Moving into an area of favorable upper-level conditions and warm sea surface temperatures, Kenna quickly strengthened to reach peak winds of 165 mph as a Category 5 hurricane, on October 25, while located about 255 mi southwest of Puerto Vallarta, Jalisco.
-Weakening as it turned to the northeast, the hurricane made landfall near San Blas, Nayarit as a Category 4 hurricane, with sustained winds of 140 mph (220 km/h), before dissipating on October 26 over the Sierra Madre Occidental mountains.
+Moving into an area of favorable upper-level conditions and warm sea surface temperatures, Kenna rapidly intensified to reach maximum sustained winds of 165 mph on October 25, making it as a Category 5 hurricane, while located about 255 mi southwest of Puerto Vallarta, Jalisco.
+Weakening as it turned to the northeast, the hurricane made landfall near San Blas, Nayarit, as a Category 4 hurricane, with sustained winds of 140 mph, before dissipating over the Sierra Madre Occidental mountains on October 26.

-The name "Kenna" was retired from the list of Pacific hurricane names due to its effects on Mexico, which included US$101 million in damage and four deaths.
-The worst of the hurricane's effects occurred between San Blas in Nayarit and Puerto Vallarta in Jalisco, where over 100 people were injured and thousands of homes and businesses were damaged or destroyed.
+Hurricane Kenna caused US$101 million in damage and four deaths.
+In Mexico, the worst of the hurricane's effects occurred between San Blas in Nayarit and Puerto Vallarta in Jalisco, where over 100 people were injured, and thousands of homes and businesses were damaged or destroyed.
 95% of the buildings in San Blas were damaged, and hundreds of buildings were destroyed along coastal areas of Puerto Vallarta.
+The remnants of Kenna produced rainfall in the south-central United States, peaking at 14.28 mm in Beaumont, Texas, where a driver was killed by floods.
+A month after the storm, floodwaters from Kenna caused a dengue fever outbreak in western Jalisco that killed two people.
+The name Kenna was later retired from the list of Pacific hurricane names due to its effects.